Gun safety: Revised Bennie Hargrove bill introduced

 House Rep. Pamalya Herndon added exceptions including hunting and supervised use of a gun.
 Another change is the bill doesn’t automatically make not storing a gun in a safe a crime.

 So, if you have a gun but not a gun safe at home, this bill would require you to store it out of reach of kids.

 For instance, if you have a four-year-old, storing a gun on a top shelf in a closet – where they cannot get to – is fine.
 Also, if you have a medicine cabinet that locks, that would also work.

 “Doesn’t criminalize unsecured firearms unless it is used in a crime by a minor or child,” said Herndon.

 This bill led to hours of discussion between those who do and don’t support it.
 Some notable supporters include Bennie Hargrove’s grandmother, the Bernalillo County Sheriff’s Office, and the Albuquerque Police Department.

-Finally, after the hours long discussion the bill passed 4-2, and now moves onto the Judiciary Committee.
+Finally, after the hours-long discussion the bill passed 4-2, and now moves to the Judiciary Committee.